Understanding Your Social Security Award Letter

 Next, the decision needs to be written up.
 To help speed things up, the ALJ usually hands off the actual writing of the decision to a "decision writer."
 Decision writers compose the "Notice of Decision" that the hearing office sends out (in the judge's name), but the judge has to approve the final letter before it goes out.
 After the judge approves the award letter, the file is sent back to Social Security before your letter is sent out.

-If the judge makes a fully favorable or partially favorable decision following your hearing, you should receive the Notice of Decision and the award letter, or approval letter, one to two months following the decision.
+After the judge makes a decision following your hearing, you should receive the Notice of Decision and the award letter, or approval letter, one to two months following the decision.
+To understand the Notice of Decision, read our article on understanding fully favorable and partially favorable decisions.

 Boost Your Chance of Being Approved